Book a Call

 Neural Pathways and the Nervous System

 Yes, that’s true, there is a definite relationship between the neural pathways in the brain and learning new skills.
-When the parasympathetic nervous system is switched on, those pathways in the brain can function well, having the flexibility they need to reinforce new and positive behaviors.
+When the parasympathetic nervous system is activated, these pathways in the brain can function effectively, providing the flexibility needed to reinforce new and positive behaviors.
 When you are relaxed and calm in your body, you can think more clearly.
-Oxygen is flowing to your brain, you can breathe more deeply and are present in your body.
-This gives you the ability to be self-aware of what is going on in your emotions and you can respond to situations more calmly.
+Oxygen flows to your brain, you can breathe more deeply, and you are more present in your body.
+This enables you to be more self-aware of your emotions and respond to situations more calmly.

-EFT and Matrix Reimprinting help you change negative beliefs
+EFT and Matrix Reimprinting help to change limiting beliefs

 It’s possible to upgrade our beliefs

-Mr. Goleman is the author of “Emotional Intelligence”, “The Power of Emotional Intelligence in Leadership”.
+Mr. Goleman is the author of “Emotional Intelligence”, and “The Power of Emotional Intelligence in Leadership”.

 Travis Bradbury is the co-author of Emotional Intelligence 2.0 and CEO of TalentSmart https://www.talentsmart.com/products/emotional-intelligence-2.0/